+What is CatCourses?**

-How do I enter mid-semester and final grades?
+How do I submit mid-semester and final grades?

 The Mid/Final Grades tool that appears in each course site can be used by Instructor of Records (IORs) to submit mid-semester and final grades.
 TAs cannot access this tool.
 More information can be found at Mid/Final Grading Tool Overview and FAQ.
 A step-by-step guide can be found at Submitting Mid-Semester and Final Grades